-Heat a skillet over medium-high heat, melt the butter and add the onions and sprinkle with a little salt.
-Cook stirring every few minutes for 30minutes to an hour.
+- Heat a skillet over medium-high heat, melt the butter add the onions, and sprinkle with a little salt.
+Cook stirring every few minutes for 30 minutes to an hour.
 Cook until golden brown.
 Add the sauerkraut and beer.
 Cook for 5 minutes until reduced.

-Form the pork into patties roughly 4 inches wide and 1 inch thick.
-Preheat a pan over medium high heat with a little oil and cook the burgers 4-5 minutes on each side until done.
+- Form the pork into patties roughly 4 inches wide and 1 inch thick.
+Preheat a pan over medium-high heat with a little oil and cook the burgers for 4-5 minutes on each side until done.

 - Toast your pretzel buns and slather with mayo and whole-grain mustard.
 Place the burger, caramelized onion and sauerkraut, and cheese and top it off and enjoy!